-The school SENDCo is: Gemma Ridley who, supported by the Head teacher, has overall responsibility for SEND provision within the school.
-The SENDCo is a qualified teacher and is supported by SENCO's accredited with the National SENCO Award (Clause 64 Children and Families Bill 2014).]
+The school SENDCo is: Stephanie Gibbon who has overall responsibility for SEND provision within the school.
+The SENDCo is a qualified teacher and is supported by TCLT SENCO's who are accredited with the National SENCO Award (Clause 64 Children and Families Bill 2014).]